 To prevent the knife from slipping, a simple yet effective trick is to attach some elastic bands to the handle.
 The rubbery texture of the elastic bands will add some grip to the handle and make it easier to hold on to it.
 Add a few at first and test out the grip in your hand; if needed, add some more.

-Tip #5 Cut Thicker Lemon Rinds To Prevent Bitterness
+Tip 5: Cut Thinner Lemon Peels To Prevent Bitterness

-The thinner the lemon peel, the more bitter it is.
+The thicker the lemon peel, the more bitter it is.
+This is because the white pith of the lemon under the skin is bitter.
 Keep this in mind when you’re making something that calls for lemon peel for garnish in a drink or dish.
-You don’t want the lemon spoiling the taste of the dish so make sure to cut it as thick as you can.
+You don’t want the lemon spoiling the taste of the dish so make sure to cut it as thin as you can.

 This hack gives you cookies a full dunk in the milk, without getting your hands dirty at all!
 While not strictly a kitchen hack, this is a useful tip to try next time you have cookies and milk.